 The Core Idea

 A closure means a function remembers variables from the place where it was created, not from where it is called.
-That is useful for private state and factories, but it also creates common production mistakes: async callbacks reading stale values, loop handlers capturing one shared binding, or long-lived listeners keeping old objects in memory.
+That powers private state and factories, but the real production/debug value is knowing which bugs closures create: async callbacks reading stale values, loop handlers capturing one shared binding, and long-lived listeners keeping old objects alive longer than expected.

 // Simple example